btholt/build-a-fullstack-nextjs-app-v4/lessons/03-auth/C-errata-neon-auth-to-stack-auth.md

 ---
-title: "Errata: Neon Auth to Stack Auth
+title: "Errata: Neon Auth to Stack Auth"
 ---
+## What Changed

+Neon Auth (powered by Stack Auth) has been deprecated.
+The `usersSync` table from drizzle-orm/neon that auto-synced users no longer works.

+## Solution

+Sign up for [Stack Auth](https://stack-auth.com/) directly and sync users manually when they create articles.

-I have a full write up of errata and the migration from Neon Auth to Stack Auth.
-You can [see it here][errata].
+Follow the steps [in the project repo][errata] to migrate from Neon Auth to Stack Auth.

 [errata]: https://github.com/btholt/fullstack-next-wiki/blob/main/ERRATA.md